alifcapital/InMemoryMessaging/README.md

 ### How to use the library
 `
-    Register the nuget package's necessary services to the services of DI in the Program.cs and pass the assemblies to find and load the publishers and subscribers automatically:
+Register the nuget package's necessary services to the services of DI in the Program.cs and pass the assemblies to find and register all message handlers automatically:
 `
 ```
-builder.Services.AddRabbitMQEventBus(builder.Configuration, assemblies: [typeof(Program).Assembly]);
+Assembly[] assembliesToRegisterMessageHandlers = [typeof(Program).Assembly];
+builder.Services.AddInMemoryMessaging(assembliesToRegisterMessageHandlers);
 ```

 ### Create and publish an event massage

-Start creating an event to publish.
-Your record must implement the `IPublishEvent` interface or inherit from the `PublishEvent` record.
+Start creating a message to publish.
+Your record must implement the `IMemoryMessaging` interface.
 Example:

 ```
-public record UserDeleted : PublishEvent
+public record UserDeleted : IMemoryMessaging
 {
     public Guid UserId { get; init; }